UT-SE-Research/iDFlakies/README.md

 # iDFlakies

-This repository contains tools for detecting/classifying flaky tests.
+This repository contains tools for detecting/classifying flaky tests

 More details about iDFlakies can be found in its [paper](http://mir.cs.illinois.edu/winglam/publications/2019/LamETAL19iDFlakies.pdf) and [website](https://sites.google.com/view/flakytestdataset).

+# OS
+Linux based systems only (in Windows system there are some problems).

 # Quickstart